pouyam79i/ESP8266-WEMOS-32M/README.md

 <p>
 1 - ESP8266 WEMOS 32M <br>
 2 - micro usb cable <br>
+4 - Arduino IDE installed on your PC <b>
 3 - a smart phone with blynk app installed on it <br>
 </p>